yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 tags: Firefox
 ---

 In this post, I review some of the add-ons [most requested](https://www.reddit.com/r/firefox/comments/s6pc1v/which_addons_do_you_most_want_to_see_on_firefox/?sort=top "Which add-ons do you most want to see on Firefox on Android?") for Firefox by the [Firefox community on reddit](https://www.reddit.com/r/firefox/).
-While Firefox for Android currently has 18 add-ons available by default, by installing the [Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix "Firefox Nightly on Google Play") version of Firefox, you can use an expanded number of extensions not yet available on that list.
+While Firefox for Android currently has 18 add-ons available by default, by installing the [Beta](https://play.google.com/store/apps/details?id=org.mozilla.firefox_beta "Firefox Beta on Google Play") or [Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix "Firefox Nightly on Google Play") versions of Firefox, you can use an expanded number of extensions not yet available on that list.
 If you are interested in more "power-ups" for your mobile browser, read on.

-Discuss this post on [reddit](https://www.reddit.com/r/firefox/comments/sdchhe/tested_and_reviewed_the_most_wanted_addons_for/?).
+##### Updates
+{:.no_toc}

+2023-07-11 - In an overdue update, I updated this post noting that expanded extension support [has expanded](https://blog.mozilla.org/addons/2022/12/15/new-extensions-available-now-on-firefox-for-android-nightly/) to Firefox [Beta](https://play.google.com/store/apps/details?id=org.mozilla.firefox_beta "Firefox Beta on Google Play"), in addition to [Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix "Firefox Nightly on Google Play").

 * * *